What to Wear for Outdoor Winter Workouts

 Shoes for Winter Workouts

-For slushy, high-intensity workouts, a pair of Nike weatherized running shoes will keep feet protected and trudging on.
+For slushy, high-intensity workouts, a pair of Nike weatherised running shoes will keep feet protected and trudging on.
 Each cold-weather running shoe features an aggressive tread pattern underfoot for varied terrains and conditions.

-Some models, such as the Nike Pegasus Trail GORE-TEX, have an extra layer of waterproofing on the uppers, while others, such as the Nike Windflo Shield, include extra insulation for frigid jogs.
+Some models, such as the Nike Pegasus Trail GORE-TEX, have an extra layer of waterproofing on the uppers, while others, such as the Nike Winflo Shield, include extra insulation for frigid jogs.

 2. Nike Boots